-Fledgling Heroes has no accessibility features for Difficulty which deal with how you can adjust the challenge of play, and assistance the game offers when you fail or get stuck.
-The following games are similar to Fledgling Heroes, but offer accessibility features for Difficulty:
+We haven’t documented any accessibility features for Difficulty in Fledgling Heroes which deal with how you can adjust the challenge of play, and assistance the game offers when you fail or get stuck.
+The following games are similar to Fledgling Heroes, and offer accessibility features for Difficulty:

-Fledgling Heroes has 3 accessibility features for Reading which deal with how much reading or listening comprehension is required, how well the game provides visual and audible access to the text and whether subtitles and captions are a good fit for purpose.
+We've documented 2 accessibility features for Reading in Fledgling Heroes which deal with how much reading or listening comprehension is required, how well the game provides visual and audible access to the text and whether subtitles and captions are a good fit for purpose.

 Similar Games With More Accessibility Features for Reading

-If you want to play Fledgling Heroes, but it doesn't offer the Reading accessibility features you require, this similar game extends the Reading accessibility:
+If you want to play Fledgling Heroes, but it doesn't offer the Reading accessibility features you require, these similar games extend the Reading accessibility:

-Fledgling Heroes has no accessibility features for Navigation which deal with how the game provides guidance and assistance to navigate its worlds and spaces.
-The following games are similar to Fledgling Heroes, but offer accessibility features for Navigation:
+We haven’t documented any accessibility features for Navigation in Fledgling Heroes which deal with how the game provides guidance and assistance to navigate its worlds and spaces.
+The following games are similar to Fledgling Heroes, and offer accessibility features for Navigation:

-Fledgling Heroes has 3 accessibility features for Controls which deal with how you control the game, different options for alternative inputs and whether you can remap these settings to suit your needs.
+We've documented 3 accessibility features for Controls in Fledgling Heroes which deal with how you control the game, different options for alternative inputs and whether you can remap these settings to suit your needs.

 1 Button: Can play with a single button.